sagar-jadhav/openshift-essentials/README.md

 ## Contributing

 Pull requests are welcome.
-I will appreciate any help on either enhancing existing example or addition of new example.
+I will appreciate any help on either enhancing existing tutprial or addition of new tutorial.

 1. Fork the repo on GitHub
 2. Clone the project to your own machine